Contributing to Camel K

 OPERATOR_NAMEenvironment variable to

-After you setup the IDE task, you can run and debug the operator process.
+After you set up the IDE task, with Java 11+ to be used by default, you can run and debug the operator process.

 |The operator can be fully debugged in Minishift, because it uses OpenShift S2I binary builds under the hood.
 The build phase cannot be (currently) debugged in Minikube because the Kaniko builder requires that the operator and the publisher pod share a common persistent volume.|